 The period also saw kindred spirits of soul music in the likes of Max Nijman a.k.a.
 “Soulman number one”.
 Born in the bauxite city of Moengo in 1941, Nijman began singing soul covers of Brook Benton at the young age of 16, likely influenced by the American engineers and Alcoa employees of the region.
 However, unlike the funk stars of Suriname, Nijman chose to interpret his soul music in Sranan Togno, releasing the album Katibo in 1975 whose titular track is among the most endearing soul cuts this humble author has ever heard.

 Surinamese funk saw a modern revival with the Kindred Spirits compilation Surinam Funk Force in 2016 featuring Jam Band 80, Ronald Snijders (who was appointed to the Order of Orange-Nassau for his musical achievements), and of course Sumy himself.
-As DJs and fans around the world scour vinyl racks for never before heard funk and disco licks, the audience for the likes of Sumy and his contemporaries has never been greater.
+As DJs and fans around the world scour vinyl racks for unknown funk and disco licks, the audience for the likes of Sumy and his contemporaries has never been greater.
 Their sudden re-emergence into the hearts and ears of the modern listener is a testament to their timeless power and wildly bohemian spirit that flies in the face of the autocratic regimes of the day.

 Suriname today seems to be as affected by global music culture as any nation, picking up on the trends of locally adapted hip-hop, dance, and pop music.
 Artists like Tranga Rugie are putting a Surinamese twist to pop while King Koyeba leads the way with his Surinamese infused reggaeton and afrobeats, both singing in Sranan Tongo.
 Notable producers like Alfred Bisoina a.k.a.
 Fredje Studio are also doing their part to preserve the sounds that made Surinamese music unique.
 An example is Fredje’s Luku Fini Riddim’ project that melded Kaseko with Reggae and Dancehall productions.
 Nonetheless, it is rap that dominates in today’s music world, and Suriname is no exception.
 Local rappers like Kiev are racking up millions of streams with clips of life in the streets of Paramaribo.